Brain fog and the menopause

 Brain fog can be broken down into three different areas: forgetfulness, impaired information retention and lack of concentration.
 And, this can manifest itself in many different ways for different women.

 These symptoms can affect everything from professional development to relationships, with lots of women citing menopause as having negatively impacted their career 3 and home life.
-This can include everything from not remembering important dates, forgetting your keys to walking into a room and not knowing why you’re there.
+This can include everything from not remembering important dates, and forgetting your keys to walking into a room and not knowing why you’re there.
 And, although you may be thinking this is something which happens to a lot of people, this can be particularly debilitating and frustrating when it’s such a juxtaposition to how you normally operate.
-Particularly when combined with a busy home-life and stressful job.
+Particularly when combined with a busy home life and stressful job.

-Okay I have brain fog!
+Okay, I have brain fog!
 What can I do about it?

 Firstly, don’t panic!
 There are options available to support you to get back to the happiest, healthiest version of yourself.
 And crucially, remember, you aren’t alone.
 In fact, 75% of women experience symptoms of menopause.4 Let’s look at what options are available to help you weather the menopause storm: